It’s time to take your latte game to the next level.

 Aerate milk for about 3 seconds by keeping the tip of the wand near the surface of the milk.
 You should hear a paper-tearing sound.

 Submerge wand toward bottom of pitcher to get milk to spin in a whirlpool motion.
+Make sure the wand is in the middle of the pitcher to help swirl the milk completely.

 "Groom" the milk by tapping pitcher on counter and swirling gently by hand.
 This will pop any big bubbles and maintain micro-foam.